What is sciatic nerve damage?

 - Opt for a foot orthosis

-An evaluation of posture and gait allows the design of a custom-made foot orthosis that seeks to optimize postural balance.
+Evaluation of posture and gait allows the design of a custom-made foot orthosis that seeks to optimize postural balance.
 The realignment of the lower limbs helps eliminate many sources of tension and pressure that can affect the lumbar region and compress the sciatic nerve.